 User experience should be one of your top priorities when selecting enterprise software, not an afterthought.
 And user experience is impossible to evaluate in an RFP.

-There is a better way to buy enterprise software
+There is a better way to run an enterprise software RFP

 The good news is that there is a better way to buy enterprise software.